MicrosoftDocs/cpp-docs/docs/overview/visual-cpp-help-and-community.md

 ---
-title: "Visual C++ Help and Community" ms.date: "11/30/2017" ms.technology: "cpp-ide" ms.assetid: 6bc23c18-fcd9-47bc-bff2-17537700be4a
+title: "Visual C++ Help and Community" ms.date: 08/03/2020 ms.technology: "cpp-ide" ms.assetid: 6bc23c18-fcd9-47bc-bff2-17537700be4a
 ---
 # Visual C++ Help and Community

-Here's how to getting information about how to write C++ code and use the Visual Studio development tools.
+Here's where to get help and information about how to write C++ code and use the Visual Studio development tools.

 ## Samples